Guannan1900/GraphDTI_preprocess/README.md

 # GraphDTI_preprocess

 ## Description
-The details of the preprocess of our GraphDTI is provided here.This procedure is used specifically for the *GraphDTI* project (https://github.com/Guannan1900/GraphDTI).
+The details of the preprocess of GraphDTI is provided here.This procedure is used specifically for the *GraphDTI* project (https://github.com/Guannan1900/GraphDTI).

 ## Folders
 - graph2vec generation: generate the Graph2vec features of the target proteins.
 Note that the Graph2vec features is used for *GraphDTI* project.